marksakurada/comingsoon/README.md

-Neural Magic haiku to start the week:
+Neural Magic haiku to start the year right.

 The covers are off.